Cape Town Interior Designer's Guide To Framing Artwork

 - Art framing trends have moved away from bright gold frames so for a more modern look, consider re-colouring your frame.

-- Never comprise on the quality of frame you choose when investing in original artwork.
+- Never compromise on the quality of frame you choose when investing in original artwork.
 Framing can be costly, so it’s essential you prioritise what you’d like to frame.

 - You don’t need to frame everything.
 Some large canvasses look great by themselves especially if the stretcher is wider than normal like 50mm and printed with a border colour which finishes off the 50mm return beautifully.